Gravydigger/blog/src/content/post/arch-install/index.md

 ### The Bootloader

 Our system is now finally configured, but it won't boot without a bootloader!
-We'll be using systemd-boot as mentioned before, which has already been pre-installed onto our install.
+We'll be using systemd-boot as mentioned before, which has already been pre-installed onto our system.
 To install systemd-boot, we run the following command:

 ```
 # bootctl install